Rengaraj05-ak/javaprograms/README.md

 A mapping of digits to letters (just like on the telephone buttons) is given below.
 Note that 1 does not map to any letters.

 3.Get the N -Number of array,'loop' can get the size of array size.Get the array values to print the maximum values in a give array.

+4.Take Discount Or Not.
+Input Format The first line of input will contain a single integer T T, denoting the number of test cases.
+The description of the test cases follows.
+Each test case consists of two lines of input.
+The first line of the test case contains three space-separated integers — N N, X X, and Y Y.
+The second line contains N N space-separated integers — A 1 , A 2 , … , A N A 1 ​ ,A 2 ​ ,…,A N ​ .
+Output Format For each test case, output COUPON if Chef should buy the discount coupon, and NO COUPON otherwise.
+Each letter of the output may be printed in either lowercase or uppercase.
+For example, the strings coupon, CouPoN, and COUPON will all be treated as equivalent.